slimbootloader/documentation/source/how-tos/boot-acrn.rst

 .. note:: |SPN| uses UART0 (CN16 connector) for early boot debug messages.

-Connect serial adaptor between |UP2| and the host.
+Connect serial adapter between |UP2| and the host.
 Configure host PuTTY or minicom to 115200bps, 8N1, no hardware flow control.

 Power on |UP2| and observe the following debug messages from serial connection::